learn-co-students/angular-service-challenge-lab-immersive-alum/README.md

 ## Instructions

-Run `npm install`, and then run `npm server.js` to start up a local server on port 8080.
+Run `npm install`, and then run `node server.js` to start up a local server on port 8080.

 Create a service named `SubRedditService`.
 This will be used to get data from the reddit API.